 Pain is not just a message from injured tissues to be accepted at face value, but a complex experience that is thoroughly tuned by your brain.
 The results are often strange and counter-intuitive, like quantum physics, but the science is clear: every painful sensation is 100% Brain Made®, and there is no pain without brain.
 So, does that mean can we think pain away?
 Just how much power does the mind have over pain?
 Can confidence and education cure?

 Articles on this topic are now common, but most of them tease readers with the tantalizing idea that pain can be treated with the mind… while failing to explain how.
 In this article, I get specific about what’s realistic and practical with “mind over pain.”
 There’s bad news, and there’s good news — if you understand how pain actually works.1 Many discoveries about the physiology of pain23 have been painfully slow to reach the public, or even health professionals.
-It is useful and needs to be shared.
+This is useful stuff, and it needs to be shared.

 The biology of pain is never really straightforward, even when it appears to be.